 The department's graduate school provides a stimulating and enriching learning and research environment for its 700-strong graduate community.
 It fosters intellectual and social interaction between graduates of different disciplines and professions from the UK and around the globe.
 It runs training sessions, a termly research seminar and dinner, an arts and humanities seminar series and social events.

-  In addition to Rewley House's well-stocked Continuing Education Library, you will have access to University libraries such as the Bodleian Library, Weston Library, History Faculty Library, and the Sackler Library.
+In addition to Rewley House's well-stocked Continuing Education Library, you will have access to University libraries such as the Bodleian Library, Weston Library, History Faculty Library, and the Bodleian Art, Archaeology and Ancient World Library.
 Library access includes full online access to history and other journals and to a wide range of historical data bases and document collections, available anywhere.

 You will also have access to the extensive range of seminars, lectures and training sessions offered by this department and other departments, faculties and centres within the University.
 The Humanities Division and History Faculty offer a wide range of graduate seminars, lectures and training and special events.
 The Bodleian Library Group and IT services run a wide-ranging programme of training workshops.

 The need for new learning opportunities throughout life is now recognised throughout society.
 An intensive, initial period of higher education is not always enough in times of rapid social, economic and technological change.
 The Department for Continuing Education is known worldwide as a leading provider of extended learning for professional and personal development.